 Contents

 The College World Series has had two distinct dynasties separated by 50 years.
-The first was Southern California under coach Rod Dedeaux, who led the Trojans to 11 of their 12 titles between 1958 and 1978 — including the five-straight run from 1970-1974 that no program has come close to matching.
+The first was Southern California under coach Rod Dedeaux, who led the Trojans to 11 of their 12 titles between 1958 and 1978, including the five-straight run from 1970 to 1974 that no program has come close to matching.
 Dedeaux’s USC teams featured future MLB stars like Mark McGwire, Tom Seaver, Randy Johnson, and Fred Lynn.
-The second dynasty is the modern LSU program, which has now won 8 championships across three coaching eras: Skip Bertman (1991, 1993, 1996, 1997, 2000), Paul Mainieri (2009), and Jay Johnson (2023, 2025).
-LSU’s back-to-back titles in 2023 and 2025 — combined with appearances in the 2017 finals and consistent Omaha runs — make them the most dominant program of the modern best-of-3 Finals era (introduced in 2003).
+The second dynasty is the modern LSU program, which has won 8 championships across three coaching eras: Skip Bertman (1991, 1993, 1996, 1997, 2000), Paul Mainieri (2009), and Jay Johnson (2023, 2025).
+LSU’s back-to-back titles in 2023 and 2025, combined with appearances in the 2017 finals and consistent Omaha runs, make them the most dominant program of the modern best-of-three Finals era introduced in 2003.

-SEC programs have now won six consecutive College World Series titles: Mississippi State (2021), Ole Miss (2022), LSU (2023), Tennessee (2024), and LSU again in 2025.
-That’s the longest single-conference championship streak in CWS history.
-The SEC’s run reflects a broader shift in college baseball — Southern programs with elite NIL deals, year-round outdoor training facilities, and SEC TV revenue have widened their gap over historically strong West Coast programs like USC, Arizona State, Cal State Fullerton, and Stanford.
-The Pac-12 dissolution in 2024 hurt traditional powers like UCLA and Oregon State, while the ACC’s Florida State, Wake Forest, and Virginia Tech programs have struggled to break through in Omaha despite strong regular seasons.
+SEC programs have now won seven consecutive College World Series titles: Mississippi State (2021), Ole Miss (2022), LSU (2023), Tennessee (2024), LSU again in 2025, and Oklahoma in 2026.
+That is the longest single-conference championship streak in CWS history, and Oklahoma’s arrival as a new SEC member added a fresh name to the run.
+The streak reflects a broader shift in college baseball, as Southern programs with elite NIL deals, year-round outdoor training facilities, and SEC TV revenue have widened their gap over historically strong West Coast programs like USC, Arizona State, Cal State Fullerton, and Stanford.
+The Pac-12 dissolution in 2024 hurt traditional powers like UCLA and Oregon State, while the ACC’s North Carolina, Florida State, Wake Forest, and Virginia have struggled to break through in Omaha despite strong regular seasons.
+North Carolina’s 2026 runner-up finish was its third in the finals without a championship.

 Format changes that shaped the modern CWS

 The College World Series has gone through several format evolutions.
-From 1947 to 1949 it was a small invitational tournament (8 teams played each year, with the tournament held in Kalamazoo and Wichita).
+From 1947 to 1949 it was a small invitational tournament, with 8 teams playing each year and the event held in Kalamazoo and Wichita.
 The CWS moved to Omaha permanently in 1950 and played at Rosenblatt Stadium for 60 years until 2010.
 The current home, Charles Schwab Field Omaha (formerly TD Ameritrade Park), has hosted since 2011.
-The most important format change came in 2003, when the championship round changed from a single winner-take-all final to a best-of-3 Finals series.
-This added 2-4 days to the tournament and created the iconic three-game championship series we see today.
+The most important format change came in 2003, when the championship round changed from a single winner-take-all final to a best-of-three Finals series.
+This added two to four days to the tournament and created the iconic three-game championship series we see today.
 The full 64-team NCAA Tournament leading to the 8-team CWS in Omaha was established in 1999.

 Memorable CWS moments

 The 1996 Warren Morris walk-off home run is widely considered the greatest moment in CWS history.
 With LSU trailing Miami 8-7 in the bottom of the 9th with two outs and one runner on, Morris hit his only home run of the entire season to win the championship 9-8.
-Other defining moments include Coastal Carolina’s improbable 2016 championship run (the first non-power-conference team to win since Cal State Fullerton in 2004), Vanderbilt’s first-ever title in 2014 followed by another in 2019, and Tennessee’s first championship in 2024.
-The 2020 tournament was the only CWS canceled in its 79-year history, due to the COVID-19 pandemic.
+Other defining moments include Coastal Carolina’s improbable 2016 championship run, the first non-power-conference team to win since Cal State Fullerton in 2004, Vanderbilt’s first-ever title in 2014 followed by another in 2019, and Tennessee’s first championship in 2024.
+Oklahoma’s 2026 title added another, as the Sooners survived a winner-take-all Game 3 to claim the crown after dropping Game 2, with shortstop Jaxon Willits named Most Outstanding Player.
+The 2020 tournament was the only CWS canceled in its history, due to the COVID-19 pandemic.
 For perspective on baseball’s broader cost economics, see our guides on how much an MLB baseball costs and our best college baseball stadiums ranking.